Name. Image. Likeness.

 Contracts are limited in time and scope to provide protection for contributor funds in situations when student-athlete transfers.

 No, The Chicago Collective is not affiliated with the UIC in any way.
-The Chicago Collective is a third party created to work with University of Illinois Chicago student-athletes.
+The Chicago Collective is a third party created to work with UIC student-athletes.

 Student-athletes are restricted on opportunities outlined in the Illinois Student-Athlete Endorsement Rights Act.
 Additionally, there must be quid-pro-quo between the athlete and an individual or business and opportunities cannot be conditioned on a pay for play or recruiting inducement for prospective student-athletes.
 The Chicago Collective seeks to create a wide range of NIL opportunities for student-athletes that help them grow as young men and women, while also giving supporters an opportunity to interact with student-athletes in unique ways.